AvinZarlez/AvinZarlez.github.io/index.md

 For more information about my career, go to my [careers page](/career/).

-### Content
+### My Thoughts

-Please visit my [content page](/content/) for some articles, videos, code repos, and other types of content I think you might find interesting or noteworthy.
+Please visit my [content page](/content/) for a selection of articles, videos, or code repos I have made that I hope you might find interesting or noteworthy.